Halotzi/Halotzi/README.md

 - 🔭 I’m currently working on a few games for **Midbaryom** - The first interactive desert animal park in the world.

-- 👨‍💻 Most of my projects are private, so reach me for more info about them
+- 👨‍💻 Most of my projects are private, so reach out for more info about them.

 - 🌱 Every day I try to expand my knowledge in the world of programming.

 - 📫 How to reach me?
-[Click here to send a mail](LiadHalotzi@gmail.com)
+[Click here to send me an mail](LiadHalotzi@gmail.com)

 <h3 align="left">Connect with me:</h3>
 <p align="left">